 One of the most frightening things for me was that I would make no friends when I got here and that I would have a really hard time with my flat mates.
 It scared me because I’m five hours from home, in a place I don’t know, with people I don’t know.
 But in all honesty meeting people has been the best apart of my university experience so far.
 I have made some great friends already, but I feel the closest to my flat mates, probably due to proximity and frequency.
 I was terrified that they would hate me and I would have to go all year confined to my room because I couldn’t socialise with them in the kitchen.
 This really wasn’t the case, and they are incredibly lovely; just chilling with them and discussing each other’s lives made all my anxiety about being alone go away.
 I am so comfortable with them already – they’ve even heard my terrible singing!
 Myself and one of my flat mates have begun a photo war (a war in which the ammunition is embarrassing and ugly photos of the other person).
 Little does he know that no matter what photo he takes or how he photoshops me, there is no photo that can match the scarring image of me hidden in the deepest depths of my best friend’s old phone – it is so scarring that it should be confiscated by the government for the emotional damage it causes.
 Still taking grotesque selfies is always a fun game because it’s all about expecting the unexpected.

-Truthfully making friends on my course has been a little harder, mainly because we are only in for a few hours a day and we all live in different places, but also, which I shouldn’t have been surprised by, they are a group of shy scriptwriters that want nothing more than to curl up in a dark room and write to their hearts content.
+Truthfully, making friends on my course has been a little harder, mainly because we are only in for a few hours a day and we all live in different places, but also, a fact which I shouldn’t have been surprised by, they are a group of shy scriptwriters that want nothing more than to curl up in a dark room and write to their hearts content.

 Catch up with me next when I write about learning to do normal grown up things, homesickness, and the affects of boozing.
-Bye losers.
+Bye, my lovelies.